You are here

 4-1BB Multi-Functional Monoclonal Antibodies: Stimulating T cell Immunity to Treat Cancer

-Licensing/collaborative opportunity around unique FcɣR-independent “super-agonistic” 4-IBB mABs containing a propriety hinge technology that promotes both CD8+ T cell activation and the depletion of intratumoral Treg cells.
+Licensing/collaborative opportunity around FcɣR-independent “super-agonistic” 4-IBB mABs containing a propriety hinge technology promoting CD8+ T cell activation and intratumoral Treg cell depletion.

 This is a licencing opportunity for IP and materials around a series of novel human and murine antibodies specific for 4-1BB antigens, covering multiple different complementarity-determining region (CDR) sequences.
 Also included are methods for their use in stimulation of anti-tumour T cell immunity as a monotherapy or in combination with other therapeutic moieties.
 These antibodies utilise a proprietary technology that enables generation of hinge-engineered FcγR independent agonistic antibodies with added therapeutic benefit over that of other anti-4-1BB antibodies in development.